DALL·E 2: The AI agent that creates stunning images from text prompts

 Few years back, did you think that there will be an AI agent that can create realistic pictures, just with a text prompt?
 DALL·E 2, the latest revolution in generative AI, is the talk of the town because of how it can help people generate real-looking images within a matter of minutes.

-Animal helicopter chimeras Credit: Adithya Ramesh - Co-creator of DALL·E 2
+blog content Animal helicopter chimeras Credit: Adithya Ramesh - Co-creator of DALL·E 2

 Have you ever wanted to paint a portrait of your dog in an Abstract style but just didn't have the time?
 Or maybe you didn't have the necessary painting skills for Abstract arts, which are pretty hard to come by.
 No problem, DALL·E 2 is here to help you generate some cool art within a matter of minutes based on your text prompts.